 5. Know Your Local Property Codes

 Non-compliance leads to fines, forced remediation, and liability.
-A landlord ordered to bring a property into compliance on a short timeline pays “urgency rates” to contractors.
+A property manager ordered to bring a property into compliance on a short timeline pays “urgency rates” to contractors.
 Staying current on smoke detector requirements, electrical specs, and habitability standards is significantly cheaper than playing catch-up.

 6. Screen Tenants Carefully